hexops/mach/freetype/README.md

 ## Contributing

 Contributions are very welcome.
 Pull requests must be sent to [the main repository](https://github.com/hexops/mach/tree/main/freetype) to avoid some complex merge conflicts we'd get by accepting contributions in both repositories.
 Once the changes are merged there, they'll get sync'd to this repository automatically.

+# Thanks

+Special thanks to [@alichraghi](https://github.com/alichraghi), original author of these bindings who contributed them to Mach!